IOHprofiler/IOHexperimenter/ioh/README.md

     [1],                                # list of problem id's
     [1, 2],                             # list of problem instances
     [5],                                # list of problem dimensions
-    problem_type = ProblemType.BBOB,    # the problem type, function ids should correspond to problems of this type njobs = 1,                          # the number of parrellel jobs for running this experiment reps = 2,                           # the number of repetitions for each (id x instance x dim) logged_attributes = [               # list of the tracked variables, must be available on the algorithm instance (RandomSearch)
+    problem_class = ProblemClass.BBOB,  # the problem type, function ids should correspond to problems of this type njobs = 1,                          # the number of parrellel jobs for running this experiment reps = 2,                           # the number of repetitions for each (id x instance x dim) logged_attributes = [               # list of the tracked variables, must be available on the algorithm instance (RandomSearch)